microsoft/semantic-kernel/docs/decisions/0054-python-streaming-content-for-token-usage.md

 ### Risks

 This is potentially a breaking change since the `choice_index` field is currently required.
+This approach also makes streaming content concatenation more complex since the choice index will need to be handled differently when it is `None`.

 ## Proposal 3